Notifiarr/dockwatch/README.md

 ### Features
 - Setup update schedules on a container by container basis
 - Setup notify only or update on a container by container basis
-- Mass cleanup orphan containers
+- Mass prune/remove orphan images and volumes
 - Mass select containers and generate `docker run` commands
-- Mass select containers and generate a docker compose for them
+- Mass select containers and generate a `docker-compose` for them
-- Mass select containers and start/restart/stop/pull
+- Mass select containers and start/restart/stop/pull/update
 - Memcached support (optional)

 ### Permissions